robstave/angular2-training/session-two/page1.md

 From: [typescriptlang.org](https://www.typescriptlang.org/)

-There are actually plenty of languages out there that are supersets of Javascript.
-There has got to be something that is missing?
+Javascript byt itself is weakly-typed language, which means that you do not have to declare the variable types.
+They can be just about anything.
+There are actually a number of languages that are supersets of Javascript.

+- Coffeescript
+- Dart
+- Typescript
+- ClojureScript

+Javascript (or as some folks call it: Vanilla JS) apparently has several shortcomings to warrant all of that attention.

 [Transpiled Languages Add Features](https://scotch.io/tutorials/why-you-shouldnt-be-scared-of-typescript):